iamtheasad/js-note/README.md

 ```
 <h4><strong><u> ES6 Static Method </u></strong></h4>

-- Without calling Person class we can call a method from outside fo the class
+- Without calling Person class we can call a method from outside fo the clas
+-
-- This method should not have any side effect
+- This method should not have any side effec
+-
 - We can provide data from outside of the class

 ```